pndaRN/Programming-Journey/README.md

 Coming soon!

 ## July 2025
+### July 3rd, 2025
 Got some data structures work done during the slow moments at work, and I'm finally starting to see why data management is such a big deal - especially all that sorting stuff!
 It's actually pretty fascinating, and my brain is getting a good workout since I haven't had to do real math in ages.
 Plot twist though: after getting used to C, I'm realizing I don't like writing in Python.
 I guess I like structure in my languages!

+### July 4th, 2025
+Alright, so I moved the AI Agent project back to my main computer instead of bouncing between that and my wife's laptop.
+I'm learning that for projects like this, I really need to stick to one system rather than constantly pushing and pulling from GitHub - turns out having different setups on different machines just creates headaches I don't need.
+But hey, I got off to a solid start on the project, and I'm genuinely enjoying figuring out how to integrate an AI model into actual software!